Your browser version is outdated. We recommend that you update your browser to the latest version.

 Despite the focus on waiting times and a desire to see patients in “time order,” don’t be afraid to expedite the care of children.
 They can deteriorate very quickly.
 Also, they can get distressed, even with mild illness, and getting them home or on to the ward quickly can be to the benefit of everyone!

+The majority of the strokes and TIAs present to the ED and can self present, be brought in by ambulance or be referred in from the community.
 The last group will normally have been discussed with the stroke co-ordinator prior.
 The stroke co-ordinator is available 0800-2200 daily and will normally attend and assess any strokes that attend with a view to thrombolysis, investigation and admission/discharge.
 They will also arrange follow-up in TIA clinic if required.

 If a CVA fulfils the criteria for thrombolysis, the pathway should be following.